 - Over 100,000 Australian adults develop diabetes each year

-- About 1.1 million Australians are currently diagnosed with diabetes.
-Including undiagnosed Australians, it is estimated that about 1.5 million people in Australia have diabetes
+- More than 1.2 million Australians are currently diagnosed with diabetes.
+Including undiagnosed Australians, it is estimated that about 1.7 million people in Australia have diabetes

 - An estimated 2–3 million Australians have pre-diabetes and are at high risk of developing type 2 diabetes